-(g) chemists and druggists actually carrying on business as such -
+"(g) chemists and druggists actually carrying on business as such"

-We do not consider that persons in this category should be automatically exempt.
-Where the circumstances justify excusal in a particular case, an application can be made for excusal from jury service.
-In the case of Government chemists, however, we think that they should be excluded from jury service, because they are normally related with the enforcement of the criminal law and would generally be perceived as part of the prosecution process.

-- (h) clergymen, priests, and ministers of any Christian congregation or Jewish congregation, functioning in Hong Kong - (ha) imams of and persons holding similar positions in any Muslim congregation functioning in Hong Kong - (hb) priests of and persons holding similar positions in any Hindu congregation functioning in Hong Kong -

-Our provisional view is that persons in categories (h), (ha) and (hb) should not be automatically exempt, but should be able to apply for exclusion if they find jury service incompatible with their tenets or beliefs.
+- 5.128 We said in our consultation paper that we did not consider that persons in this category should be automatically exempt.
+Where the circumstances justify excusal in a particular case, an application could be made for excusal from jury service.
+In the case of Government chemists, however, we thought that they should be excluded from jury service, because they were normally related with the enforcement of the criminal law and would generally be perceived as part of the prosecution process. - There was general support for our recommendation that chemists and druggists should not be automatically exempt from jury service.
+We also received general support for our proposal to exclude Government chemists from jury service.
+One respondent suggested that members of the Laboratory Specialist Services Officer Grade serving in the Forensic Science Division of the Government Laboratory should also be excluded as there might also be a perception of bias in respect of such persons because of their involvement in the collection and analysis of evidence in relation to criminal cases and investigations.
+We take the point and agree that these persons should be exempt or excluded.
+We therefore recommend that Government chemists and members of the Laboratory Specialist Services Officer Grade serving in the Forensic Science Division of the Government Laboratory should be exempt. - "(h) clergymen, priests, and ministers of any Christian congregation or Jewish congregation functioning in Hong Kong; - (ha) imams of and persons holding similar positions in any Muslim congregation functioning in Hong Kong; - (hb) priests of and persons holding similar positions in any Hindu congregation functioning in Hong Kong" - 5.130 Our provisional view in the consultation paper was that persons in categories (h), (ha) and (hb) should not be automatically exempt or excluded, but should be able to apply for exemption or exclusion if they found jury service incompatible with their tenets or beliefs. - 5.131 A range of views were expressed to us on this.
+One respondent argued that persons in these categories should be exempt from jury service because they would favour the defence, while another suggested they would favour the prosecution.
+We do not think there is any basis for supposing that persons in these categories would not exercise reasonable judgement when they serve as jurors and we maintain our view that they should not be exempt or excluded.
+They would be able to apply for excusal or deferral if the circumstances so warranted.

-(i) full time students of any school, college, university, polytechnic, technical institute, industrial training centre or other educational (including vocational education) institution -
+"(i) full time students of any school, college, university, polytechnic, technical institute, industrial training centre or other educational (including vocational education) institution"